 Originally published: January 8, 2017

-In response to these posts (tea kettles that have tested positive for things like lead and cadmium) I wanted to share the following!
+In response to these articles (tea kettles that have tested positive for things like Lead and cadmium), I wanted to share the following!

 Lead Safe Mama’s guidelines for choosing a safer tea kettle:

 A kettle is something you probably use every day for boiling water.
-We do in our house.
-As a result it totally makes sense to invest in one that is as free of toxicants as possible (lead-free, mercury-free, arsenic-free, cadmium-free.)
-It is for this reason I avoid any kettles with any kind of enameled or other similar colored coating.
-The coatings are what contain most of the “nasties” because those toxic heavy metals are often what is used to achieve the brightest prettiest colors in a finished kitchenware product.
+At least it is what we do in our house.
+As a result, it totally makes sense to invest in one that is as free of toxicants as possible (Lead-free, mercury-free, arsenic-free, cadmium-free — and plastics-free to the extent possible)!
+It is for this reason I avoid any kettles with any kind of enamel or other colored coating.
+In addition to food-contact plastic components, the coatings often contain most of the more concerning “nasties” because toxic heavy metals are usually used to achieve the brightest, prettiest colors in a finished kitchenware product.
 Note: Lead-free does NOT need to mean EXPENSIVE.
-In most cases Lead-free choices are LESS-Expensive!
+In most cases, Lead-free choices are LESS expensive!

 What to AVOID in choosing a kettle: